Skip to main content

 How Does It Work?

-At MC1R on skin melanocytes, it drives phosphorylation of CREB, upregulation of microphthalmia-associated transcription factor (MITF), and increased expression of tyrosinase and related enzymes.
-This shifts melanin production toward photoprotective eumelanin.
-At MC4R in the hypothalamus and spinal cord, activation stimulates erectile signaling through nitric oxide-dependent pathways and suppresses appetite through satiety circuits.
-MC3R activation contributes to energy homeostasis and inflammatory modulation.
+At MC1R on skin melanocytes, raised cAMP activates CREB and upregulates microphthalmia-associated transcription factor (MITF), the master regulator of pigmentation, which in turn increases tyrosinase expression and pushes melanin synthesis toward eumelanin.
+At MC4R in the hypothalamus and spinal cord, activation triggers erectile signaling through nitric oxide dependent pathways and suppresses appetite through satiety circuits.
+MC3R contributes to energy homeostasis, and MC5R influences exocrine gland function.

 Mechanism of Action